akeneo/pim-docs/cookbook/catalog/common/query.rst

 .. note::

-    Don't hesitate to take a look on Doctrine documentation for further information
+    Don't hesitate to take a look on Doctrine documentation for further information.

 Each dedicated repository also implements its own business interface, for instance, ``Pim\Bundle\CatalogBundle\Repository\AttributeRepositoryInterface``.